Hi VCKC Kayakers and Canoeists,

 Participants will have certification (or equiv skills) of:

-If you are unsure about the suitability of your skills, equipment or clothing, please contact a trip leader for advice prior to the trip date.
+If you are unsure about the suitability of your skills, equipment or clothing, please contact a trip leader for advice prior to the paddle date.

 The Plan (please read carefully):